bildvitta/asteroid/README.md

 # Asteroid
 This `App Extension` contains methods, components and styles that will assist in building a C.R.U.D. using *Vue* and *Quasar*.
 It was initially designed to be used in accordance with [Django REST framework] standards (https://www.django-rest-framework.org/), but can be adapted to any _back-end_ as long as it maintains the original standards.

+Note: Some Quasar components must be imported manually inside [quasar.config.js](https://quasar.dev/quasar-cli/quasar-conf-js#Property%3A-framework) (e.g., when you are using `QasFormView` you have to import [QPage](https://quasar.dev/layout/page#Introduction)).

 ## Structure
 * [/ui](ui) - standalone npm package